 Children are amazing!
 Their curiosity and fresh approaches to the world grab our attention.
-Their willingness to explore their surroundings, ask questions, and try new things-including things we might not have imagined-provides a perfect opportunity to engage in mathematical modeling.
-The open-ended nature of mathematical modeling problems elicits student creativity and choice4.
+Their willingness to explore their surroundings, ask questions, and try new things including things we might not have imagined-provides a perfect opportunity to engage in mathematical modeling.
 Some students may not think of mathematics as a subject in which they can be creative.
-We hope that by engaging students in more creative endeavors during mathematics time we can widen the pool of students who continue their mathematics training.
+The open nature of mathematical modeling problems elicits student creativity and choice6.
+In mathematical modeling, students often can bring their personal experience and knowledge to bear in their solution approach.
+We hope that by engaging students in more creative endeavors during mathematics time we can widen the pool of students who continue their mathematics learning.